AdrianKhalatbari/Image-Based-Coin-Measurement-System/README.md

 - `segment_coins()` - Complete segmentation pipeline
 - `create_visualization()` - Generate annotated output images

+### Step 4: Geometrical calibration

+**Purpose:** Retrieve black squares' size and calculate the mm-to-pixel ratio

+**Method:** Thresholding and contour analysis

+**Process:**
+1. **Thresholding** - Threshold of the raw image with low value to obtain only the black parts of the image (mostly the squares)
+2. **Contour Detection** - Detection of all contours in the binary mask obtained during the thresholding phase
+3. **Square Size** - From the contours, select the largest and return width and height
+4. **mm-to-pixels ratio** - Calculate mm_to-pixels ratio, knowing that the black square size is 12.5mm x 12.5mm

+### Step 5: Coin classification and counting

+**Purpose:** Classify coins based on the diameter

+**Method:** mm-to-pixels ratio and Nearest Neighbor classification

+**Process:**
+1. **Diameter selection** - Select the height of the coin contour and convert it to millimeters size using the ratio
+2. **Distance calculation** - From the coin diameter, remove the ground truth diameters of each coin type
+3. **Classification** - Classification is done by taking the coin type with minimum diameter distance
+4. **Counting** - Each classified coin is added into a counter that takes track of each coin type currently classified

 ## Output Files

 For each processed image, the pipeline generates: